HaliteChallenge/Halite-II/README.md

 ![alt tag](https://raw.github.com/Sydriax/Halite/master/multimedia/Halite.PNG)

-This repository contains the environment for running Halite games and replays and Starter kits for making your own AIs.
+This repository contains the environment for running Halite games, the visualizer for replays, the starter kits for making your own AIs (Java, C++, Python), and the website that sandboxes, compiles, and runs bots and hosts leaderboards and replays.

 ## To Do Michael